 5. New cars are better equipped with better technology

-Technology in a new car is a major focus for manufacturers as they strive to bring in the best and newest bits of kit into their new cars.
-So, before you jump int that old car and stick your Sat Nav to the window and fire up your parrot Bluetooth to get your phone working, just think – your new car could do this for you with a whole lot less hassle.
+Technology is a major focus for manufacturers as they strive to bring in the best and newest bits of kit to their new cars.
+So, before you jump into that old car, stick your Sat Nav to the window and fire up your parrot Bluetooth to get your phone working, just think – your new car could do this for you with a whole lot less hassle.

 6. With a new car you’re spoilt for choice